DavidXArnold/chef-cookbook-ca-openldap/README.md

 ## TLS support

-TLS support is managed by the `server` recipe and configured by the `node.ca_openldap.tls.*` attributes and `node.ca_openldap.use_existing_certs_and_key` attribute.
+TLS support is managed by the `server` recipe and configured by the `node.nmd_openldap.tls.*` attributes and `node.nmd_openldap.use_existing_certs_and_key` attribute.
-If `node.ca_openldap.use_existing_certs_and_key` is set to false, the recipe assumes that the server and CA certificates and the server key are already provided by another cookbook.
+If `node.nmd_openldap.use_existing_certs_and_key` is set to false, the recipe assumes that the server and CA certificates and the server key are already provided by another cookbook.
 Note that openldap expects that CA certificate names should have their names of the form "xxxxx.0", where "xxxxx" is x509 hash of the certificate.

 The x509 hash can be easily generated with the following command:

     openssl x509 -noout -hash -in /path/to/certificate.pem

-If `node.ca_openldap.use_existing_certs_and_key` is set to true, the recipe assumes that the server and CA certificates were previously deployed by the _certificate_ cookbook under the default locations.
+If `node.nmd_openldap.use_existing_certs_and_key` is set to true, the recipe assumes that the server and CA certificates were previously deployed by the _certificate_ cookbook under the default locations.
 Consequently, the recipe creates two links which point to the server and CA certificates:
-* the server certificate link is created under the `node.ca_openldap.tls.cert_file` location,
+* the server certificate link is created under the `node.nmd_openldap.tls.cert_file` location,
-* the CA certification link is created in the `node.ca_openldap.tls.cacert_path` directory, with the proper name as explaine above.
+* the CA certification link is created in the `node.nmd_openldap.tls.cacert_path` directory, with the proper name as explaine above.
-Additionaly, the recipe copies the server key to the `node.ca_openldap.tls.key_file` location.
+Additionaly, the recipe copies the server key to the `node.nmd_openldap.tls.key_file` location.

-Take care to correctly set the `node.ca_openldap.ldap_port` attribute to the LDAPS default port (636) when `node.ca_openldap.tls.enable_tls` is set to `:exclusive`, otherwise the `dit` and `populate` recipes will not work.
+Take care to correctly set the `node.nmd_openldap.ldap_port` attribute to the LDAPS default port (636) when `node.nmd_openldap.tls.enable_tls` is set to `:exclusive`, otherwise the `dit` and `populate` recipes will not work.

 License and Author